Gomathigade/Gomathigade/README.md

 ### Hi there 👋

+- I have completed My Bachelors in Computer Science
+- I have 3 years of Experience
+- I am currently pursuing my masters in Northwest missouri state university

 <!--
 **Gomathigade/Gomathigade** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.